Edwin Booth

-Edwin Thomas Booth (November 13, 1833 – June 7, 1893) was an American actor who toured throughout the United States and the major capitals of Europe, performing Shakespearean plays.
+Edwin Thomas Booth (November 13, 1833 – June 7, 1893) was an American stage actor and theatrical manager who toured throughout the United States and the major capitals of Europe, performing Shakespearean plays.
 In 1869, he founded Booth's Theatre in New York.
-Some theatrical historians consider him the greatest American actor, and the greatest Prince Hamlet, of the 19th century.
-His achievements are often overshadowed by his relationship with his younger brother, actor John Wilkes Booth, who assassinated the 16th president of the United States, Abraham Lincoln.
+He is considered by many to be the greatest American actor of the 19th century.
+However, his achievements are often overshadowed in modern discourse by his relationship with his younger brother, actor John Wilkes Booth, who assassinated the 16th president of the United States, Abraham Lincoln.

 Early life

 Booth was born in Bel Air, Maryland, into the Anglo-American theatrical Booth family.
-He was the son of the famous actor Junius Brutus Booth, an Englishman, who named Edwin after Edwin Forrest and Thomas Flynn, two of Junius' colleagues.
-He was the elder brother of John Wilkes Booth, himself a successful actor, who gained notoriety as the assassin of President Abraham Lincoln.
+He was the son of the famous actor Junius Brutus Booth, an Englishman, and his mistress (later wife) Mary Ann Holmes.
+He was named after Edwin Forrest and Thomas Flynn, two of Junius' colleagues.
+He was the younger brother of Junius Brutus Booth Jr. and the elder brother of John Wilkes Booth.

-Nora Titone, in her book My Thoughts Be Bloody, recounts how the shame and ambition of Junius Brutus Booth's three actor sons, Junius Jr. (who never achieved the level of stardom as his younger brothers), Edwin, and John Wilkes, spurred them to strive, as rivals, for achievement and acclaim.
-Politically Edwin was a Unionist; John supported the Confederacy.
+Nora Titone, in her book My Thoughts Be Bloody, recounts how the shame and ambition of Junius Brutus Booth's three actor sons, Junius Jr. (who never achieved the level of stardom of his younger brothers), Edwin, and John Wilkes, spurred them to strive, as rivals, for achievement and acclaim.
+Politically Edwin was a Unionist; John supported the Confederacy and later became notorious as the assassin of President Abraham Lincoln.